How Modern Hospitals Improve Patient Outcomes

 - Discharge readiness checklists

-These tools contribute to a more informed patient.
+These tools contribute to a more informed patient, which in turn, leads to improved patient outcomes.
 Patients have at-their-fingertips access to their current and future care plan, empowering them to take an active role.
 Not only does that lead to better patient outcomes, it also significantly impacts how patients feel about their hospital stay.
 Sentrics clients reported a 38% increase in patient satisfaction rating.

 FREE UP NURSES’ TIME FOR MORE PATIENT CARE